MV Yorkshire Belle (1947): Passenger facilities

+Association with The Royal Society for the Protection of Birds (RSPB)

+For many years, The Royal Society for the Protection of Birds has used the Yorkshire Belle to operate special guided three hour cruises to Bempton Cliffs.
+These are organised by the RSPB themselves, and are separate from the Yorkshire Belle's normal cruises to Bempton Cliffs.
+All of these cruises carry RSPB volunteers aboard, and are suitable for beginners and advanced wildlife enthusiasts alike.
+There are three categories of RSPB cruise depending on the time of year, and which seabirds are most prominent at Bempton Cliffs at the time.
+From May to July, Puffin and Gannet cruises operate.
+These sail to the highest point of Bempton Cliffs with its 400ft tall sheer rockface to view Atlantic Puffin and Northern Gannets.
+In August, the Diving Gannets cruises take place.
+This includes hand throwing Atlantic Mackerel into the water, and watching Northern Gannets with a wingspan of over 6ft diving into the water like spears at over 60mph.
+In September the Pelagic cruises take place for enthusiasts to view the plethora of migrating seabirds as summer turns into autumn.
+These seabirds include Shearwater, Auk, Skua, Divers, Gull, and Tern.

 Summary

 Yorkshire Belle weighs 70 tonnes gross and has a length of over 24 m, a breadth of nearly 6 m and a depth of 1.7 m.
 With two eight-cylinder Gardner engines each giving 152 hp she can carry up to 198 passengers.
 The ship was fitted out with her diesel engines in 1951 and is the last of six pleasure boats from Bridlington that operated between the 1920s and the 1950s.

 She is fully licensed with a lounge bar and is equipped with a public commentary system for pleasure cruises and sightseeing tours along Flamborough Head and the Yorkshire coast.
 As well as cruises to Flamborough Head, there are also special extended cruises to the Bempton Cliffs RSPB reserve offering close-up views of the cliffs, lighthouse and caves.

 She was bought in 1982 by her current owner Mr Peter Richardson, who complained in 2007 about the UK's implementation of EU law restricting the Yorkshire Belle from sailing to Scarborough from Bridlington.
 Under the EU ruling, trips for Class C vessels were not allowed to go more than 15 mi from a point of refuge, but the UK implemented it as no more than that distance from their home port.
 Richardson stated that the ship had regularly sailed between the two Yorkshire ports for the a period of 15 years up until the ruling.